Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 Conversations are helpful, sometimes books are too.

 👀And about porn: it’s time to talk.
-Whether it’s a non-issue or a private shame, porn can affect relationships in subtle and overt ways.
-If you or your partner are navigating this terrain, reading Your Brain on Porn by Gary Wilson is a great place to start.
+Whether it’s a shared pleasure or a private shame, porn can affect relationships in subtle and overt ways.
+If you or your partner are navigating this terrain, reading 📖 Your Brain on Porn by Gary Wilson is a great place to start.
+Or tune into 🎧 Porn Addiction, Men’s Sexuality, and Sexual Alchemy on the Sex Birth Trauma podcast with Kimberly Ann Johnson.

 💊 Addiction

 If you or your partner are in recovery, or living with addiction in any form, it’s essential to speak about it openly.
 What does support look like?
 What are the boundaries?
 What’s your relationship to sobriety?
-What are you willing to tolerate and what’s your non-negotiable?
+What are you willing to tolerate and what are your non-negotiables?

 There’s no one-size-fits-all approach, but putting it all on the table is a good place to start.